-The usage of adhesives in the <region/> is described in clauses 10.3 Adhesive lines and 11.2 Adhesive faces.
+The usage of adhesives in the <region/> is described in 10.3 Adhesive lines and 11.2 Adhesive faces.

 Region “B” is not expected to contain an adhesive line or face.
 The definition is left open for future extensions.

 EXAMPLE Definition of a <hemming/> connection